10 life hacks for expats living in China (Updated 2023)

 3. Make new friends

-Remember to branch out from your expat bubble too and get to know some locals as well.
+Remember to branch out from your expat bubble, too, and get to know some locals as well.
 One way to connect with Chinese people for potential friendships is to show your eagerness to learn and practice Mandarin.
 Online groups that facilitate language exchanges between foreigners and locals are a great place to start.
+You can also find something about the language that fascinates you, such as watching dramas, writing calligraphy, browsing WeChat articles, and getting involved with people with similar interests.

 4. Explore the country

 Regardless of what city you’re living in, it does not represent all of China.
-Thanks to the impressive High Speed Rail network, you have no excuse not to explore the rest of the country.
+Thanks to the impressive High-Speed Rail network, you have no excuse not to explore the rest of the country.
 From breathtaking mountain ranges to amazing ancient temples, China has so much to offer.
-The Great Wall, the Forbidden City, and the Temple of Heaven are some of the most recognized attractions that you can start with.
+The Great Wall, the Forbidden City, and the Temple of Heaven are some of the most recognizable attractions that you can start with.
 Along with incredible attractions, China’s wildlife is also not to be missed.
+For starters, why don’t you consider the following destinations:

 5. Get out of the country too

-Depending on how long you’re going to be living in China, you’re going to want to get out of the country every once in a while.
+Depending on how long you will live in China, you will want to get out of the country every once in a while.
 Many expats that are happily living in China long-term leave the country at least once a year.
-A trip abroad seems to put things into perspective and reminds expat of the charms and reasons for living in China.
+A trip abroad puts things into perspective and reminds expats of the charms and reasons for living in China.
 Without these breaks, living in China can become challenging and sometimes even exhausting.
+Popular short-haul destinations include Singapore, Japan, Thailand, Hong Kong, and South Korea.
+Just be aware of the current COVID-19 restrictions, such as showing proof of a negative RT-PCR result (subject to change).

 6. Be adventurous (yet cautious) with food